diiyw/geui/README.md

 # GeUI

-Golang creat GUI from xml and css like style.
+Golang create GUI from xml and css like style.

 ## Snapshot
 ![](images/hello.png)